expatfile/next-runtime-env/README.md

 # React Env - Runtime Environment Configuration
-Allows CRA environment variables to be populated at run-time rather then build-time in a very performant manner.
+Allows CRA environment variables to be populated at run-time rather then build-time and run as static js.

 * *User Guide*
   * [Overview](#overview)